MatSciBench: Benchmarking the Reasoning Ability of Large Language Models in Materials Science: Experiments

-For non-thinking models, we adapt three prompting methods: basic CoT, self-correction, and tool-augmentation.
-The self-correction methods follows \citet{huang2023large,kim2023language,shinn2023reflexion}, invoking 3 rounds of conversation with the model: (1) the initial response, (2) detecting issues in the initial attempt, and (3) revising the initial attempt based on the detected problem.
-The tool-augmentation method prompts the model to generate Python code, executes it using a code interpreter \citep{gou2023tora, yang2024qwen2}, and derives the final answer based on the execution results.
-The detailed prompts are provided in the \Cref{app:exp}.
+For non-thinking models, we adopt three prompting methods: basic CoT, self-correction, and tool augmentation.
+The self-correction method follows \citet{huang2023large,kim2023language,shinn2023reflexion}, invoking 3 rounds of conversation with the model: (1) the initial response, (2) detecting issues in the initial attempt, and (3) revising the initial attempt based on the detected problem.
+The tool augmentation method prompts the model to generate Python code, executes it using a code interpreter \citep{gou2023tora, yang2024qwen2}, and derives the final answer based on the execution results.
+The detailed prompts are provided in \Cref{app:prompts}.